The Nap 2 – Denver 2011

 Rand and the Professor

 My cameras bring me riches far beyond mere images.
-Greatest of these is the link with so many people and the adventures that come with them.
+The greatest of these is the link with so many people and the adventures that come with them.
 Some are big adventures, like a magical night with Loretta Lynne’s family; others are small, like a chance encounter on a Montreal street.
 Yet all become colorful threads in the tapestry of my life, and I am richer for them.
+The cameraman told us that he recently became a Freelance Cameraman and was thoroughly enjoying his new career.
+He took some beautiful photos of us, and I knew he was going to be a successful professional photographer.

 Photographer’s Note: Carry a notebook!
 Not only is this useful for recording places and exposures, it also provides a safe place to store names and addresses.
 Both the professor and the cameraman requested prints, and in the year it took me to review the scans, I lost their cards.